 In a 2017 webinar survey, Brainrider asked respondents to identify the primary goal of their website.
-70% stated their priority was to acquire new, qualified leads.
+70% of them said their priority was to acquire new, qualified leads.
+And in many recent studies, including this 2019 one by Ascend2 and Vidyard, we’ve heard this same sentiment.

-There’s been an undeniable shift from a focus on quantity to quality in B2B marketing.
-This has been both strategic and intentional as B2B marketers are becoming more accountable for business objectives and revenue.
-Marketers are adopting a “do more with less” mindset, where “less” is the product of better strategic thinking.
+B2B marketers are shifting their focus from quantity to quality as they become more accountable for business objectives and revenue.
+Now, marketers are adopting a “do more with less” mindset, where “less” is the product of better strategic thinking.

-With this in mind, how can B2B marketers adopt a “less is more” strategic approach and generate more qualified leads through their B2B website?
+So how can B2B marketers adopt a “less is more” approach and generate more qualified leads through their B2B website?
+We’ve got a few tips on how you can do just that.

 Not sure to where to start in your marketing planning?